 » View Lake Louise Lodging Options & Sunshine Village Lodging Options

-Sun Valley plans to open for skiing and riding over Thanksgiving weekend, making it a great choice for ringing in the ski season.
-America’s first destination ski resort, Sun Valley is known for its Western flair and European styling, while offering 2,054 skiable acres and 3,400 feet of vertical drop.
-Off the slopes, stroll through galleries rich in artistic ambiance, catch a movie, or play virtual golf at the Nordic center.
-Good bets (get reservations) for your feast are at The Ram, Galena Lodge, Grill at Nob Hill and the Limelight Lounge, many of which have special Thanksgiving menus.
+Sun Valley plans to open for skiing and riding on Thanksgiving Day, making it a great choice for ringing in the ski season.
+America’s first destination ski resort, Sun Valley is known for its Western flair and European style, while boasting 2,054 skiable acres and 3,400 feet of vertical drop.
+Off the slopes, stroll through galleries rich in artistic ambiance, catch a movie, hit the bowling alley, or play virtual golf at the nordic center.
+For a true holiday feast, the Limelight room at Sun Valley Resort will host a full Thanksgiving Buffet from 3-9 p.m. — reservations required.
+Good bets for other dinner options (with a reservation) are at The Ram, Galena Lodge, and Grill at Nob Hill, many of which have special Thanksgiving menus.

 » View Sun Valley Lodging Options